There is something about the “chin up, they’re only young for a short time!” online culture that doesn’t sit well with me.

 It’s true that this hardest time with our small children is, indeed, only a season.

 And yet, I found the newborn stage extremely challenging — especially the first time around.
-I look back now and realize that I was experiencing some postpartum depression with my daughter (an especially good reason not to make assumptions about anyone’s life!).
+I look back now and realize that I was experiencing some postpartum depression with my daughter (an especially good reason not to make assumptions about anyone’s life).

 So I would compare myself and feel unworthy.
-I really leaned into this previously undiscovered way to feel guilty!

 Look, I understand the sentiment: “The days are long but the years are short.”